 Church of São João Baptista

-Opposite Tomars' old town hall on the Praça do República is the recently restored Church of São João Baptista (John the Baptist).
-It has origins in the 12th century and was a meeting place for the Knights Templar.
-The Church of São João Baptista was re-built in the 15th century, under the sponsorship of Dom Manuel, and completed in 1510.
-The Manueline ornaments on the north door sports boars, dogs and wild asses, and the western entrance is more prosaic.
-The adjoining bell tower has a distinct octangular profile on a square base.
-Inside, hanging on the side aisles, are six panels painted by Gregório Lopes, one of 16th-century Portugal's finest artists.
-One panel is a representation of The Last Supper.
+Opposite the old town hall, on the Praça do República, lies the recently restored Church of São João Baptista (John the Baptist).
+With origins tracing back to the 12th century as a meeting place for the Knights Templar, this architectural gem underwent reconstruction in the 15th century under the patronage of Dom Manuel, reaching completion in 1510.
+Adorned with exquisite Manueline ornaments, the church's north door features depictions of boars, dogs, and wild asses, while the western entrance exudes a more understated charm.
+The adjacent bell tower, with its distinctive octagonal profile atop a square base, adds to the church's allure.
+Step inside to admire the captivating artworks, including six panels painted by Gregório Lopes, showcasing masterful craftsmanship and depicting scenes such as The Last Supper.

 Convento de Cristo